mastercodeon314/KsDumper-11/README.md

 I will be working on making a selector that will get the correct provider for your system, or detect if none are available.

 This project has been made available for informational and educational purposes only.
-The driver source is not included because i couldnt ever get it to compile on my system.
-The source can be found on the original reop.
 Considering the nature of this project, it is highly recommended to run it in a `Virtual Environment`.
 I am not responsible for any crash or damage that could happen to your system.

 **Important**: This tool makes no attempt at hiding itself.
 If you target protected games, the anti-cheat might flag this as a cheat and ban you after a while.
 Use a `Virtual Environment` !